 • Exclusivity – If you choose to have an influencer sign an exclusivity clause to prevent them from promoting your competitor's products, you’re likely to pay more.
 This also costs you more since you are basically telling them to abandon other sources of income.

-• Brand preference – If you specifically want to work with an influencer because of their personal brand recognition, you're likely to pay more.
+• Brand Preference – If you specifically want influencer partnerships because of their personal brand recognition, the influencer marketing pricing will likely be higher.
 This is especially true if you're looking for influencers with a lot of engagement on their profiles.

-• Influencer Marketing Agency – If you choose to work with influencer marketing agencies, you might pay more since they often charge an extra fee on top of influencers' fees.
-However, agencies also provide expert services and are usually worth the investment.
+• Influencer Marketing Agency – If you choose to work with influencer marketing agencies, you might pay more since they often charge an extra fee on top of the original influencer marketing pricing.
+However, agencies also provide expert influencer marketing services and are usually worth the investment.

 Common Pricing Models for Influencer Marketing Campaigns